All Episodes

 This thing will no longer be an oncoming train.

-It will have run over us, flattened us, left us in the dust, and be further down, uh f be further down the track.
+It will have run over us, flattened us, left us in the dust, and be further down, be further down the track.

 We stand on the doorstep of history.

-Uh one uh one thinks of Don McLean's sage words from American Pie.
+One thinks of Don McClain's sage words from American Pie: Bad news on my doorstep.

-Uh, I've been saying on this show, I think the first time was about a year and a half ago now, uh, that uh health care reform, so-called health care reform, you need a ton of stair scare quotes around every word in that, around health care and reform.
+I've been saying on this show, I think the first time was about a year and a half ago now, that healthcare reform, so-called healthcare reform, you need a ton of scare quotes around every word in that around health care and reform.

-Uh health care reform is the fastest way to a permanent left of center political culture.
+Healthcare reform is the fastest way to a permanent left-of-center political culture.

-And uh the the waste of time is to talk about what's actually in the bill.
+And the waste of time is to talk about what's actually in the bill.

-The waste of time is to talk about what it means for this and what it means for that, because it isn't primarily government health care isn't about health care, it's about government.
+The waste of time is to talk about what it means for this and what it means for that.

-Uh and that's why uh the the objective of the Democrats is to pass anything.
+And that's why the objective of the Democrats is to pass anything.

 Get it over the bridge, get it across the river and burn the bridge.